Mackerelmedia Fish

 Mackerelmedia Fish is a 2020 experimental ARG-like browser-based video game developed by Nathalie Lawhead.
 The game explores themes and settings related to 1990s and early 2000s Internet culture (its name being a parody of Macromedia Flash), especially the loss of digital history through deprecations and data decay.
 Some of the game is directly implemented on a website's open .htaccess directories, while other portions of it take the user through other previous art projects by Lawhead, such as an application titled Electric Zine Maker.

 Development

 According to the developer's blog, much of the game was built with Tumult Hype, an HTML5 development application.
 Lawhead mentioned wanting to have some sort of fictional context for Electric Zine Maker, and created Mackerelmedia Fish as a tie-in to that project as well as future ones.
-She also mentioned wanting to create an interactive project that made use of open directories for a long time.
-The project has been released on GitHub.
+They also mentioned wanting to create an interactive project that made use of open directories for a long time.
+The project's code has been released on GitHub.